B.A. Degree Frequently Asked Questions

-What does it mean to declare a B.A. major?
+What does it mean to declare a B.A. degree in Liberal Studies?

 Declaring means that you intend to pursue the B.A. in Liberal Studies degree over the course of your time at Landmark College.
 Successful declaration means that we believe that you can successfully pursue the B.A. in a reasonable timeframe.
-It also means that you can focus your registration plans on taking the courses that you will need to complete the B.A., and organizing a plan of when and how to take them during the course of your remaining 3 years.
+It also means that you can focus your registration plans on taking the courses that you will need to complete the B.A. and organizing a plan of when and how to take them during the course of your remaining three years.

-Successful completion of nine credits in three disciplines demonstrates your ability to manage the liberal arts curriculum, the level of challenge and expectations for engagement.
+Successful completion of nine credits in three disciplines demonstrates your ability to manage the liberal studies curriculum.
 If you have a rough semester starting out, or if you come up short in credits by the midpoint of your second semester, we will provide assistance toward pursuing the B.A. degree option on a case-by-case basis.

 What if I don’t have a 2.0 GPA?

 It is important for you to have acceptable grades to be successful in the B.A. program (particularly in the upper-level courses).
-Of course, we’d love you to have stellar grades.
-Still, if you experienced a challenging first semester, but look like you’re on course for success, we’ll be happy to review your plans on a case-by-case basis.
+Of course, we’d love for you to have stellar grades.
+Still, if you experienced a challenging first semester, but it looks like you’re on course for success, we’ll be happy to review your plans on a case-by-case basis.
 In general, declaring the B.A. track requires demonstrated progress in credit-bearing courses.

-Can I declare the B.A. in Liberal Studies major based on credits I earned at another college?
+Can I declare the B.A. in Liberal Studies based on credits I earned at another college?

 We will assess your transfer credits and apply them, as appropriate, towards your B.A. degree.
 If you are able to transfer in 33 or more credits from another college, you may declare your intent to pursue the B.A. upon matriculation.
 Otherwise, you'll be set on a path to declare a major once you demonstrate satisfactory completion of nine Landmark College course credits.
 This could occur as soon as the end of your first semester with us.

 How should I arrange this meeting with my advisor and the B.A. coordinator?